 It was pouring rain for several days during the strike.
 This is weather that us Angelenos are definitely not used to!
 We would picket our school sites every day in the morning and afternoon (when students would typically be dropped off or picked up from school).
 In the afternoon, we would have other actions that we would go to marches to city hall, local marches, and rallies.

 It is in these moments that it is especially important to keep morale up.
 Keep showing up, keep finding new ways to engage with the community, find local businesses that are supporting teachers during this time (there were many local businesses that offered 50% off discounts or even free food).
-Stay positive.
 Remember your mission, especially on the days that seem long or hopeless.
 Find your people.
 Make new signs or new chants, write letters, post on social media, continue to inform the public about what you are fighting for.
+Also know that it is necessary to practice self care during this time and to also set your own boundaries to keep yourself and your work sustainable.
+You also need to think about the harsh realities of paying bills and feeding yourself if the strike lasts longer than expected; make sure you are talking to other teachers and your union about supports that may be available to you.

 If you are facing the scary times of a strike, know that it will not be easy.
 But also know that you are not alone.
 And while opposers are often the loudest, teachers and educators do have overwhelming support from the public.
 We need serious national reform for education, we need more funding, smaller classes, more support, and it is up to us to be loud and proud in demanding this.
 The education community is large, inspiring, and filled with some of the most powerful, compassionate, and dedicated people.
 We must continue to stand united and fight for our youth.